kintone-labs/kintone-ui-component/docs/document/docs/guides/bulk-update-customization.md

   text: 'Bulk approval',
   id: 'kuc_button'
 });
 header.appendChild(button);
 ```

 ---
 ### What happens when the bulk approval button is clicked?
 ---

-The following operation is triggered when the Bulk approval button is clicked.<br>
+The following operation is triggered when the bulk approval button is clicked.<br>
 If there is no applicable record, the processing will be suspended before displaying the confirmation dialog. <br>
 The processing is also suspended if Cancel is selected in the confirmation dialog.<br>
 The Notification component is used to display the message.